Skip to Content

 A person sits in a cushioned chair and holds a plastic breathing device to their mouth.If you have trouble breathing, it could be a symptom of chronic obstructive pulmonary disease, or COPD.
 COPD is a combination of ongoing conditions that affect your lungs and breathing.
 These conditions can include chronic bronchitis and emphysema.
 COPD can be prevented and treated.
 It can be recognized by its key characteristic: difficulty breathing, especially when breathing out.
 However, if you have COPD, you may have other symptoms.

-If you're having trouble breathing, talk to your doctor by sending a Secure Message to help guide you in the right direction.
+If you think you're experiencing symptoms of COPD, send a Secure Message to your health care team to start a conversation.
 Knowing the signs of COPD is important.
 Here's what we know about COPD and what it might mean for your health.

 Veterans and COPD